berty/www.berty.tech/bertytech/content/faq/3-peer-to-peer/index.md

 ---
-title: What does Peer-To-Peer (P2P) mean?
+title: "What does Peer-To-Peer (P2P) mean?"
 id: 3
 private: true
 ---